huner2/Tiny-CTF-Platform/DebianInstall.md

 Debian Based (.deb)
 ----------

-To deploy `tinyctf-platform` on a .deb based platform (debian-based, such as Debian, Ubuntu, Mepis, etc.) execute the following commands:
+To deploy `Tiny-CTF-Platform` on a .deb based platform (debian-based, such as Debian, Ubuntu, Mepis, etc.) execute the following commands:

 Become root, upgrade